Information Access of the Oppressed: Freirean Design for Emancipatory Information Access: The Salient Tensions of Emancipatory IA

 \paragraph{Top-down vs. Bottom-up Design} Design-related tensions emerge from opening up the platform to community co-option and co-construction.
-When large masses of Twitter users abandoned the social media site in 2022 to flock to Mastodon, they experienced significant growing pains onboarding onto the new platform~\citep{diaz2022using}.
-New users had to shoulder the burden to familiarize themselves with a new platform that posed significant friction, especially for non-tech-savvy users, and exercise trust-based actions (such as selecting a Mastodon instance) that many felt ill-equipped to do~\citep{stefanija2023solid}.
-In enabling, co-option and co-construction, emancipatory IA must still ensure not to offload responsibilities to the user that might overwhelm them, and continue to prioritize the ease of usability of the platform.
-It must also avoid fragmentation and drive towards consistency of user experience.
-Fundamentally, it must drive a balance between the flexibility of design it affords to contributing communities and the overall usability of the platform.
+When large masses of Twitter users abandoned the social media site in 2022 to flock to Mastodon, they experienced significant growing pains onboarding onto the new platform~\cite{diaz2022using}.
+New users had to shoulder the burden to familiarize themselves with a new platform that posed significant friction, especially for non-tech-savvy users, and exercise trust-based actions (such as selecting a Mastodon instance) that many felt ill-equipped to do~\cite{stefanija2023solid}.
+In enabling, co-option and co-construction, emancipatory IA should still ensure not to offload responsibilities to the user that might overwhelm them, and continue to prioritize the ease of usability of the platform and consistency of user experience.
+It needs to drive a balance between the flexibility it affords to contributing communities and the overall usability of the platform.

-\paragraph{Pedagogy vs. Indoctrination} The pedagogical capabilities of the platform also require necessary safeguards to not recreate the same risks associated with AI persuasion.
-These safeguards will need to combine technological guardrails with policy interventions, and make space for social negotiations around their design and deployment.

-\paragraph{Justice vs. Legality} Lastly, we must embark on this mission clear-eyed about challenges that emerge when the law diverges from justice.
+\paragraph{Justice vs. Legality} Lastly, we should be clear-eyed about challenges that emerge when the law diverges from justice.
 We opened this article with examples of authoritarian attempts at capture using executive orders and mandates.
 Under the conditions of oppression, the law disproportionately sides with the oppressor, which may create situations where the mandate of Emancipatory IA conflict with existing laws.
-Emancipatory IA platforms must find a robust protocol for decision-making to navigate these tensions while respecting legal frameworks where possible, human rights, and our social commitment to do no harm.
+Emancipatory IA platforms need robust decision-making protocols to navigate these tensions while respecting legal frameworks (where possible) and prioritizing our stated commitments to human rights and social justice.